Jaysce/Spaceman/README.md

 The style and the name of a space can be changed in preferences (shown above).

 - Space names: You can enter names of any length.
-In the “All spaces” view they display shortened to 4 characters to keep the status item compact; in “Current only” and “Current + neighbors” views, the full names are shown.
+Edit them directly in a list (one field per desktop).
+In the “All spaces” view they display shortened to 4 characters to keep the status item compact; in “Current + neighbors” they display up to 6 characters; in “Current only” the full names are shown.
+  - The names editor appears when using the “Names” or “Names with numbers” icon styles.

 - Spaces shown: Choose how many spaces to show in the status bar per display:
   - All spaces: shows all, compact 4-char names for the “Names” styles.